 Research Associate, Health Arts and Northern/Indigenous Peoples, Northern Medical Program, University of Northern British Columbia (2018-present, part-time)

 - Research and writing (esp. on Applied Humanities); copyediting; project management.

 ReLit is the Foundation for the complementary treatment of stress, anxiety and other conditions through immersion in the arts.

 - Co-Convenor for online programming, including educational and creative sessions.

 - Course Co-Convenor for ReLit Summer Sessions: Annual sessions planning; recruiting; overseeing tutors and students’ general activities; delivering sessions.

-- Heading outreach/convening workshops, public talks and roundtables in Canada, the US and online.
+- Heading outreach/convening workshops, public talks and roundtables in Canada, the US, the UK and online.

 In Other Words – Language Animation Services (2001-present)